A note on Lang's conjecture for quotients of bounded domains: Introduction

 By another classical result, this time due to Kodaira~\cite{Kod}, any compact complex manifold $X$ admitting a Galois \'etale cover $\tilde X\to X$ biholomorphic to a bounded domain in $\C^n$ is projective, with $K_X$ ample.
 Indeed, the Bergman metric of $\tilde X$ is non-degenerate, and it descends to a positively curved metric on $K_X$.
 Our proof of (iii) and (iv) is a simple variant of this idea, inspired by~\cite{CZ02}.
 For each subvariety $Y\subseteq X$ with desingularization $Z\to Y$ and induced Galois \'etale cover $\tilde Z\to Z$, we use basic H\"ormander--Andreotti--Vesentini--Demailly $L^2$-estimates for $\dbar$ to show that the Bergman metric of $\tilde Z$ is generically non-degenerate.
 It then descends to a psh metric on $K_Z$, smooth and strictly psh on a nonempty Zariski open set, which is enough to conclude that $K_Z$ is big, by~\cite{Bou02}.

+The above reasoning actually yields the following variant of Theorem A, which is perhaps worth mentioning.

+\begin{thmB} Let $X$ be a compact K\"ahler manifold whose universal cover carries a bounded psh function which is strictly psh at one point.
+Then: \begin{itemize} \item[(i)] the manifold $X$ is of general type (and hence projective), \end{itemize} and there exists a closed proper subset $\Sigma\subset X$ (in the Euclidean topology) such that \begin{itemize} \item[(ii)] any subvariety of $X$ not contained in $\Sigma$ is of general type; \item[(iii)] the manifold $X$ is Kobayashi hyperbolic modulo $\Sigma$; in particular, every entire curve $\mathbb C\to X$ is contained in $\Sigma$. \end{itemize} \end{thmB}

+A result very similar to (i) of Theorem B appears in~\cite[Proposition 2.3]{Che03}, where the psh function is further assumed to be smooth.
+See also~\cite{Kik11,Kik13}, especially~\cite[Lemma 3.4]{Kik13}, for other related results.

+Unfortunately, at the moment we are not able to show that the proper subset $\Sigma$ in the statement above can be chosen to be Zariski closed.
+If it were the case, this would confirm the (strong) Green--Griffiths--Lang conjecture for this class of projective manifolds of general type.

-As a final comment, note that K\"ahler hyperbolic manifolds, \textsl{i.e.} compact K\"ahler manifolds $X$ carrying a K\"ahler metric $\om$ whose pull-back to the universal cover $\pi:\tilde X\to X$ satisfies $\pi^*\om=d\a$ with $\a$ bounded, also satisfy (i)--(iii) in Theorem A \cite{Gro}.
-It would be interesting to check Lang's conjecture for such manifolss as well.
+As a final comment, note that \emph{K\"ahler hyperbolic manifolds} in the sense of Gromov, \textsl{i.e.} compact K\"ahler manifolds $X$ carrying a K\"ahler metric $\om$ whose pull-back to the universal cover $\pi:\tilde X\to X$ satisfies $\pi^*\om=d\a$ with $\a$ bounded, also satisfy (i)--(iii) in Theorem A \cite{Gro}.
+It would be interesting to check Lang's conjecture for such manifolds as well.

 \begin{ackn} This work was started during the first-named author's stay at SAPIENZA Universit\`a di Roma.
 He is very grateful to the mathematics department for its hospitality, and to INdAM for financial support.